Roof Types

 Asphalt Shingles

 Asphalt shingles are one of the classic roofing materials that you see on most modern homes.
 They are an affordable, easy-to-install option that is also easy to repair and replace as needed.
-You can even choose from a basic asphalt shingle to something higher-end like architectural.
+You can even choose from a basic 3-tab shingle to something higher-end like architectural.
 Expect to save money on an asphalt installation simply because most roofers are experienced with this material and installation shouldn’t take quite as long as other materials.
 It’s also a fast process that requires the shingles only be rolled out and nailed down.

 However, due to the way they are designed, asphalt shingles are not the most durable option.
-They can last up to 30 years, depending on what they are exposed to, like hail, wind, and sun.
+They can last up to 30 years, depending on what they are exposed to, like wind and sun.
 Unfortunately, once the granules on asphalt roofing are gone, the whole roof needs to be replaced.

 Metal roofing comes in many different forms, like metal shakes and shingles, standing seam metal roofing, and stone coated steel.
 All are popular options due to their ability to take a beating, keep moisture away, and provide superior UV protection.